munafsheikh/life-radar/README.md

 That's it!

-**_Note:_** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.
+**_Note:_** The sectors of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.

 Check [this page](https://www.thoughtworks.com/radar/how-to-byor) for step by step guidance.